Thornbury

 Thornbury shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Thornbury's educational attainment exceeds national and state averages.
-Among residents aged 15+, 51.2% have university qualifications, compared to Australia's 30.4% and Victoria's 33.4%.
+Thornbury's educational attainment exceeds national and state averages significantly.
+Among residents aged 15 and above, 51.2% have university qualifications, compared to Australia's 30.4% and Victoria's 33.4%.
+This high level of educational attainment positions Thornbury favourably for knowledge-based opportunities.
 Bachelor degrees are the most common at 31.2%, followed by postgraduate qualifications (14.0%) and graduate diplomas (6.0%).
-Vocational pathways account for 20.4%, with advanced diplomas at 9.1% and certificates at 11.3%.

-Educational participation is high, with 28.2% of residents currently enrolled in formal education.
-This includes 8.9% in tertiary, 7.6% in primary, and 5.9% in secondary education.
+Vocational pathways account for 20.4% of qualifications, with advanced diplomas at 9.1% and certificates at 11.3%.
+Educational participation is notably high in Thornbury, with 28.2% of residents currently enrolled in formal education.
+This includes 8.9% in tertiary education, 7.6% in primary education, and 5.9% pursuing secondary education.

 Frequently Asked Questions - Education